 “Inu-Oh,” directed by Masaaki Yuasa, release date fall 2020

-“Lupin the 3rd: The First,” directed by Takashi Yamazaki, release date fall 2020
+“Lupin III: The First,” directed by Takashi Yamazaki, set to be released October 23, 2020

 “A Shaun the Sheep Movie: Farmageddon,” directed by Will Becher and Richard Phelan, released February 14, 2020

 “The Willoughbys,” directed by Kris Pearn, set to be released April 22, 2020